huntdatacenter/docs/docs/getting-started/1-collect-keys.md

 :::

-We register your account for activation when we recieve your signed [user agreement](/assets/hunt-cloud-user-agrement.pdf).
+We will register your account for activation as soon as we receive your signed user agreement.

 ::: tip Time estimate